 First, as the Panel pointed out, there is no objection that the protection of the environment and conservation of natural resources itself are considered legitimate policy objectives, and countries have discretion in setting these policy objectives.
 In the case of rare earths, etc., serious problems, including depletion of resources due to overdevelopment of mines and water/air pollution, etc., are indeed occurring.
 It is therefore justifiable for the Chinese government to deal with these problems.
 When implementing sustainable resource development and environmental measures, however, regulation of mine development, environmental regulation, suppression of total domestic and international demand, etc. should initially be considered.
 Neglecting these measures and taking such means as trade-restrictive export restrictions to shift the burden only onto foreign users is an inappropriate solution to the issue.
-The Panel and the Appellate Body reports in this case clarified that, in light of the regulatory structure, which increases burdens and costs for procuring resources in foreign countries while increasing supply and reducing costs domestically, the policy means of export regulations (export duties and quantitative export restrictions) cannot be justified as a measure "necessary" to protect life or health (GATT Article XX(b)) or "relating to" the conservation of exhaustible natural resources (GATT Article XX(g)).
+The Panel and the Appellate Body reports in this case clarified that, in light of the regulatory structure, which increases burdens and costs for procuring resources in foreign countries while increasing supply and reducing costs domestically, the policy means of export regulations (export duties and quantitative export restrictions) cannot be justified as a measure "necessary" to protect life or health (GATT Article XX(g)).